Sarxzer/cc-blockly-editor/README.md

 No installation is required.
 Just open the application in your browser and start coding.

+### For offline usage

+1. Download the repository
+2. Open the `index.html` file in your browser
+3. Start coding

 ## Usage

 1. Open the application in your browser